Apply to Dedman College of Humanities and Sciences

 Step 3: Declaration & Certification of Finances (International Students only)

 International students are required by the U.S. Immigration Service to register as full-time students (at least nine hours per semester).
 They also must score a minimum of 80 CBT on the Test of English as a Foreign Language (TOEFL), unless they have obtained a degree from a country where the predominant language is English.
 IELTS scores are also accepted.

-All transcripts should be sent to:
+Official transcripts are required only upon admittance and should be sent to:

 You are required to have a bachelor's degree from an accredited institution in the United States or proof of equivalent training at a foreign university.
 All applicants must have adequate subject preparation in the chosen major field.
 This includes having at least 12 semester hours of advanced study in the chosen field, a 3.0 overall grade-point average, and a satisfactory score on the GRE.
 After an application is complete, ultimate approval for admission to graduate study is given by the Dean of Research & Graduate Studies on the recommendation of the department.